Thomas De Quincey: Translator and essayist

-In 1821 he went to London to dispose of some translations from German authors, but was persuaded first to write and publish an account of his opium experiences, which that year appeared in The London Magazine.
-This new sensation eclipsed Lamb's Essays of Elia, which were then appearing in the same periodical.
+In 1821, he went to London to dispose of some translations from German authors, but was persuaded first to write and publish an account of his opium experiences, which that year appeared in the London Magazine.
+His account proved to be a new sensation that eclipsed interest in Lamb's Essays of Elia, which were then appearing in the same periodical.
 The Confessions of an English Opium-Eater were soon published in book form.
-De Quincey then made literary acquaintances.
-Thomas Hood found the shrinking author "at home in a German ocean of literature, in a storm, flooding all the floor, the tables and the chairs – billows of books …" De Quincey was famous for his conversation; Richard Woodhouse wrote of the "depth and reality, as I may so call it, of his knowledge … His conversation appeared like the elaboration of a mine of results …"
+De Quincey then made a number of new literary acquaintances.
+Thomas Hood found the shrinking author "at home in a German ocean of literature, in a storm, flooding all the floor, the tables and the chairs—billows of books..."
+De Quincey was a famed conversationalist.
+Richard Woodhouse wrote, "His conversation appeared like the elaboration of a mine of results..."

 From this time on, De Quincey maintained himself by contributing to various magazines.
-He soon exchanged London and the Lakes for Edinburgh, the nearby village of Polton, and Glasgow; he spent the remainder of his life in Scotland.
-In the 1830s he is listed as living at 1 Forres Street, a large townhouse on the edge of the Moray Estate in Edinburgh.
+He soon exchanged London and the Lakes for Edinburgh, the nearby village of Polton, and Glasgow, and he spent the remainder of his life in Scotland.
+In the 1830s, he was listed as living at 1 Forres Street, a large townhouse on the edge of the Moray Estate in Edinburgh.

 Blackwood's Edinburgh Magazine and its rival Tait's Magazine received numerous contributions.
 Suspiria de Profundis (1845) appeared in Blackwood's, as did The English Mail-Coach (1849).
 Joan of Arc (1847) was published in Tait's.
-Between 1835 and 1849, Tait's published a series of De Quincey's reminiscences of Wordsworth, Coleridge, Robert Southey and other figures among the Lake Poets – a series that taken together constitutes one of his most important works.
+Between 1835 and 1849, Tait's published a series of De Quincey's reminiscences of Wordsworth, Coleridge, Robert Southey and other figures among the Lake Poets, a series that taken together constitutes one of his most important works.